SharePoint/PnP-Guidance/articles/Query-SharePoint-change-log-with-ChangeQuery-and-Change-Tokens.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.ListItemChangeMonitor](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ListItemChangeMonitor) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [Core.ListItemChangeMonitor](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ListItemChangeMonitor) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

 Before you run this code sample, do the following: